kaltar/Notify/guide/notify.usage.md

 ### Chainable

-All methods are chainable, with the exception of render.
+All methods are chainable, with the exception of render() and count().

 	Notify::default_message_type('warning')
 		->view('notify/space_alert')